 EGCG has been shown to potentiate the efficacy of radiation treatment in breast cancer patients by increasing radiation-induced apoptosis (programmed cell death).
 EGCG increases the treatment effects of Herceptin in HER2 overexpressing (HER2+) breast cancer cells.
 EGCG has also been shown to enhance the cytotoxicity of Taxol.
 On the other hand, green tea should not be consumed during Adriamycin chemotherapy because of its caffeine content (caffeine protects cancer cell DNA from the cytotoxic effects of Adriamycin).

-Latest research demonstrates that EGCG reduces tamoxifen resistance
+Latest research: EGCG reduces tamoxifen resistance

 The study referenced at the beginning of this news story was designed to investigate whether EGCG can influence the development of tamoxifen resistance in hormone receptor positive (ER+/PR+) breast cancer cells.
 Although ER+ breast cancer survival has increased as a result of anti-estrogens such as tamoxifen, many women develop resistance to the treatment.